Tycoon-backed group seeks to win over shareholders in tussle for Singapore firm - NewsBreak

 Tycoon-backed group seeks to win over shareholders in tussle for Singapore firm

-Nov 16 (Reuters) - Cuscaden Peak, which trumped a bid to take control of Singapore Press Holdings (SPH) (SPRM.SI), is seeking support from SPH's shareholders to vote against its rival's offer as it aims to seal the deal, a senior executive told Reuters.
+(Reuters) -Cuscaden Peak, which trumped a bid to take control of Singapore Press Holdings (SPH), is seeking support from SPH’s shareholders to vote against its rival’s offer as it aims to seal the deal, a senior executive told Reuters.

-Keppel offered S$2.351 per share, or $2.8 billion.
-The two groups are vying for control of SPH's global portfolio of property assets, student accommodation and elderly care homes.
+Keppel offered S$2.351 per share nL4N2S700T, or $2.8 billion.
+The two groups are vying for control of SPH’s global portfolio of property assets, student accommodation and elderly care homes.

 “We would be definitely be reaching out to shareholders,” Christopher Lim, Hotel Properties’ group executive director and representative of the consortium said on Tuesday.